torleif/silverstripe-grouped-cms-menu-fork/README.md

+# Forked

+This a fork of https://github.com/symbiote/silverstripe-grouped-cms-menu for use by Bigfork while waiting for SS6 support to be merged.

 # SilverStripe Grouped CMS Menu

 This module allows you to group CMS menu items into nested lists which expand when hovered over.
 This is useful when